oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 Oracle Database vault comes pre-installed with your Oracle Autonomous Database.

 In this lab you will:
-- Enable Database Vault in an Oracle Autonomous Database
+- Configure and enable Database Vault in an Oracle Autonomous Database
 - Protect sensitive data using a Database Vault realm
 - Reduce mistakes on production data with Database Vault command rules
 - Create an audit policy to capture realm and command rule violations
 - Test your controls before implementation with Database Vault simulation mode

-You will use the `SH1` schema containing multiple tables such as `CUSTOMERS` or `COUNTRIES` tables which contain sensitive information and need to be protected from privileged users such as the schema owner (`SH1` and DBA (`DBA_DEBRA`).
+You will use the `SH1` schema containing multiple tables such as `CUSTOMERS` and `COUNTRIES` tables which contain sensitive information and need to be protected from privileged users such as the schema owner (`SH1` and DBA (`DBA_DEBRA`).
 But the data in these tables should be available to the application user (`APPUSER`).

    ![](./images/adb-dbv_001.png " ")